-Kolkata is an enigma for many in America and the West.
-First-time visitors to India typically choose Delhi and the golden triangle, gasping at fine Mughal and Rajput monuments.
-Business folks and urban revelers congregate in Mumbai and Bangalore, whilst adventure lovers and hipsters soak up the sun (and certain yum yums) in Goa or venture out to the mountains in the north.
-The spiritual soul or yogi may land up in Varanasi and Rishikesh, but few would deliberately include a stop to Kolkata.
+Photography in Kolkata is an enigma for many in America and the West.
+First-time visitors to India typically choose Delhi and the Golden Triangle, to admire fine Mughal and Rajput monuments.
+Business folks and urban revelers congregate in Mumbai and Bangalore, whilst adventure lovers and hipsters soak up the sun (and certain yummies) in Goa, or venture out to the Himalayas in the north.
+The spiritual soul or yogi may land up in Varanasi and Rishikesh, but few would deliberately include a stop in Kolkata.

 Yet, none of these cities have shaped the West as profoundly as pivotal events in Kolkata’s history have.